 Resident physicians in their second year of Medicare billing and who are billing under their own NPI would be subject to MIPS adjustments.
 Resident physicians in their first year of billing would be considered new to Medicare and excluded from MIPS.

 Payments for items and services made under a Federally Qualified Health Center (FQHC) or Rural Health Clinic (RHC) all-inclusive payment are exempt from MIPS.
 However, any Medicare Part B items and services provided and billed outside of the all-inclusive payment at FQHCs and RHCs will be subject to MIPS payment adjustments.
 FQHCs and RHCs are still subject to the low-volume threshold.

 The low-volume threshold is calculated at the participation level of the EC.
 If reporting as a group, the low-volume threshold would be calculated at the group level.
 If reporting as an individual, the low-volume threshold would be calculated at the individual level.

 The Centers for Medicare & Medicaid Services will calculate an EC’s low-volume threshold status using two sets of claims data.
-For the 2018 performance period, the first data set will include claims data from September 1, 2016, to August 31, 2017.
-The second data set will include claims data from September 1, 2017, to August 31, 2018.
+For the 2019 performance period, the first data set will include claims data from October 1, 2017, to September 30, 2018.
+The second data set will include claims data from October 1, 2018, to September 30, 2019.
 CMS will not change the low-volume status of ECs who fall below the low-volume threshold during the first review period, but not the second.
-ECs can check their MIPS-eligibility status using the NPI Lookup Tool(qpp.cms.gov).
+ECs can check their MIPS-eligibility status using the QPP Participation Status tool(qpp.cms.gov).